Cognition and Neuroscience

 Adult-age changes in episodic memory

-A major line of our research investigates the decline in memory efficiency that comes about with age.
+A major line of our research investigates the decline in memory efficiency with age.
 A major empirical and theoretical effort in our research over the years has been to understand age-related changes in encoding and retrieval processes.
 Recently, we have suggested an associative deficit framework that attributes an important part of age-related changes in episodic memory to the deficiency of older adults in creating and retrieving links between individual units of information.
-In recent studies we have shown that older adults can encode and retrieve the components of an episode reasonably well, but have problems in merging those components into a cohesive unit.
-In our current research, we are trying to provide convergent validity to this hypothesis, as well as discriminant validity, by contrasting and testing competing predictions made by the associative deficit hypothesis and by alternative hypotheses.
-Our plans are to further test specific predictions made by this hypothesis, as well as to identify the brain correlates associated with this deficit.
+In recent studies, we have shown that older adults can encode and retrieve the components of an episode reasonably well but have problems merging those components into a cohesive unit.
+In our current research, we are trying to provide convergent validity to this hypothesis, as well as discriminant validity, by contrasting and testing competing predictions made by the associative deficit hypothesis and alternative hypotheses.
+We plan to test further specific predictions made by this hypothesis and identify the brain correlates associated with this deficit.

-The interaction of attention, Working Memory and long-term memory
+The interaction of attention, Working Memory, and long-term memory

 For several years now, we have been investigating the role of attention in memory processes and memory outcomes.
 Originally, this research focused on encoding processes, and the results showed complex relationships between the amount of attention paid at encoding and later memory performance.
 Recently, we have extended this research to memory retrieval processes and showed, together with our collaborators, that there are marked asymmetries between these processes and the processes of encoding.
 In particular, the damaging effect of withdrawal of attention is much greater at encoding than at retrieval.
 This suggests that “attentional resources” are needed during the learning of new information, but are less necessary during retrieval.
-Nonetheless, retrieval processes do exact a performance cost on the secondary task in a dual-task situation, so retrieval cannot be "automatic" as suggested earlier by several researchers.
+Nonetheless, retrieval processes do exact a performance cost on the secondary task in a dual-task situation, so retrieval cannot be "automatic," as suggested earlier by several researchers.

-The role of memory processes in real-life settings, including the relationships between acquisition and retention of knowledge
+The role of memory processes in real-life settings, including the relationships between the acquisition and retention of knowledge

-Over the years I have focused on applying concepts derived from basic memory and cognitive research to understanding real life behavior outside the laboratory, particularly in educational settings.
+Over the years, I have focused on applying concepts derived from basic memory and cognitive research to understanding real-life behavior outside the laboratory, particularly in educational settings.
 Working with several collaborators, I have studied processes involved in the acquisition and retention of materials in formal settings.
-Moreover, I have developed several methods of measuring students knowledge structures, and evaluated how these structures change over time, what factors mediate their access and use, and how encoding and retrieval in real life interact with individual differences variables.
+Moreover, I have developed several methods of measuring students' knowledge structures and evaluated how these structures change over time, what factors mediate their access and use, and how encoding and retrieval in real life interact with individual differences variables.

 Moshe Naveh-Benjamin 9B McAlester